TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.6.4**
 - New option: Swapper can only swap others
 - New option: Ghosts can see votes
-- **Seer:** The issue with the Seer souls and Seer flash has finally be fixed
+- **Seer:** Thanks to orangeNKeks the Seer souls and Seer flash has finally be fixed

 **Version 2.6.3**
 - Changed the role limits options to allow for minimum and maximum bounds